 - Ensure the correct affordability safe harbor code is populated when applicable

-Question: Our company did not find any errors on our 1094/5-C forms.
+Q: Our company did not find any errors on our 1094/5-C forms.
 Are we in the clear?

-Answer: No, not just yet.
+A: No, not just yet.
 There are a few additional steps that employers can take to help protect themselves in the event of receiving a 226J Letter from the IRS.

 - Require employees to complete a waiver form acknowledging they have chosen to decline your offer of medical coverage and retain those records.
 This will provide your company with documented proof that qualified coverage was offered to the appropriate employees.